Students model the effects of more advanced technology on the population sizes of fish.

 Green Sea Turtles, Ages 6 to 9

-Students create mini-ocean environments and introduce nutrients to see what happens in the estuaries where fresh and salt water meet.
+Students create mini-coastal environments and introduce nutrients to see what happens in the estuaries where fresh and salt water meet.

 Students learn about the water cycle and the principles of filtering water by designing and building their own filters, then testing them with "dirty water."